koajs/koala/README.md

 included.
 Many other things, such as routing, is too opinionated and not included.

 Unlike other frameworks, Koala will __not dictate how to write business logic__.
-Thanks to generators, writing business logic in Koa is much easier than other frameworks, and Koala's goal is to only make it easier.
+Thanks to generators and, eventually, ES7 Async/Await, writing business logic in Koa is much easier than other frameworks, and Koala's goal is to only make it easier.
 Don't expect a single option to automatically do magic for your app.